 Hampered in my climb by an asthma attack, I still met all sorts of people during the day, from young children to a 79 year old man, who said this was going to be his last climb.
 All these people made me realise what universal and enduring appeal this mountain has.

-The Scafell Pike film is generating a lot of interest within the outdoors community following the fundraising drive and Terry’s previous Cairngorms film with Chris Townsend in 2013 (which received a commendation at the Kendal Mountain Festival).
+The Scafell Pike film generated a lot of interest within the outdoors community following the fundraising drive and Terry’s previous Cairngorms film with Chris Townsend in 2013 (which received a commendation at the Kendal Mountain Festival).

-The clips of Terry’s film which I have seen look very promising, and I feel certain that the project will bring Terry the recognition he deserves.
-The film premieres at Rheged in Penrith on Saturday 10th May.
-Tickets are currently sold out for the first screening.
+I feel certain that the project will bring Terry the recognition he deserves.
+The film premiered at Rheged in Penrith on Saturday 10th May 2014 and tickets quickly sold out for the first screening.
+The download / dvd are available online.
+An abridged version of the film was shown on the BBC4 on 14th January 2015 to record audiences.